KBPsystem777/weatherApp/README.md

 # weatherApp

-Utilizes weather map API to display a current weather on your current location
+Utilizes FCC API to display a current weather on your current location